When to plant Haskaps in Franklin County, MA

 Franklin County, Massachusetts is in USDA Hardiness Zone 5b.
 The average last spring frost is May 9 and first fall frost is October 11.

-Franklin County County sits in USDA Zone 5b.
+Franklin County sits in USDA Zone 5b.
 Haskaps grows reliably in zones 2a through 7b, so it's a good fit here.

-Can Haskaps grow in Franklin County County's climate?
+Can Haskaps grow in Franklin County's climate?

 Your Franklin County Garden Planner — Free